raszi/node-tmp/README.md

   * `dir`: the optional temporary directory, fallbacks to system default (guesses from environment)
   * `tries`: how many times should the function try to get a unique filename before giving up, default `3`
   * `keep`: signals that the temporary file or directory should not be deleted on exit, default is `false`, means delete
+    * Please keep in mind that it is recommended in this case to call the provided `cleanupCallback` function manually.
   * `unsafeCleanup`: recursively removes the created temporary directory, even when it's not empty. default is `false`

 [1]: http://nodejs.org/